onsonr/nebula/docs/pages/index.md

 ---
 meta:
-  title: 'Shoelace: A forward-thinking library of web components.'
+  title: 'Nebula: A specialized fork of Shoelace for Crypto and Blockchain interfaces.'
   description: Hand-crafted custom elements for any occasion.
 toc: false
 ---